nmadd/AC3.3/homeworks/week03/README.md

 large to small dynamic, so you can resize the window and the format will change without reloading.

-Now open `js/main.js` in your editor.
+Open `js/main.js` in your editor.
 Note that all code is being added inside a jQuery block that runs when the document is ready:

 ```javascript